Tony Naylor

-Anthony Joseph Naylor (born 29 March 1967) is an English former footballer.
+Anthony Joseph Naylor (born 29 March 1967) is an English former professional footballer who played as a forward.
 He is best known for his spells at Port Vale and Crewe Alexandra in the 1990s.

-He moved to Dario Gradi's Crewe from non-league Droylsden in 1990, turning professional at the age of 23.
-After two successive promotion-hunting campaigns ended at the play-off stage, he helped the Alex to automatic promotion in 1993–94.
+Naylor moved to Dario Gradi's Crewe from non-League Droylsden in 1990, turning professional at the age of 23.
+After two successive promotion-hunting campaigns ended at the play-off stage, he helped Alex to automatic promotion in 1993–94.
 His goals impressed John Rudge at nearby Port Vale, and a £150,000 deal was struck between the two rival clubs in 1994.
 He went on to spend the next seven years at Vale Park, playing in the Anglo-Italian Cup final in 1996, as well as the club's Football League Trophy success in 2001.
 Three times Vale's top-scorer, he left on a free transfer to Cheltenham Town in 2001.
-He helped Cheltenham to win promotion via the play-offs in 2002, before he entered the non-league scene with Telford United in 2003.
-He retired as a player in 2005, though would make brief a brief cameo at Ashton United in 2006.
+He helped Cheltenham to win promotion via the play-offs in 2002 before he entered the non-League scene with Telford United in 2003.
+He retired as a player in 2005, though he would make a brief cameo at Ashton United in 2006.

 Career

+Crewe Alexandra

-Naylor began his career at non-league Droylsden.
-Having caught the eye of Crewe Alexandra boss Dario Gradi, the striker completed an £11,000 switch to the "Railwaymen" in March 1990.
-His new club went on to be relegated at the end of the season, however Naylor helped Crewe to the Fourth Division play-offs in 1991.
+Naylor began his career at non-League Droylsden.
+Having caught the eye of Crewe Alexandra boss Dario Gradi, the 23-year-old striker completed an £11,000 switch to the "Railwaymen" in March 1990.
+His new club went on to be relegated at the end of the season, however, Naylor helped Crewe to the Fourth Division play-offs in 1991.
 Hopes of an immediate return to the third tier were then dashed after defeat to Scunthorpe United at the semi-final stage.
-He helped them into the play-off final the following year, at which point they lost out to York City in a penalty shoot-out at Wembley.
+He helped them into the play-off final the following year.
+At that point, they lost out to York City in a penalty shoot-out at Wembley.
 On the way to the final he set a club record for most goals in a match when he scored five in a game against Colchester United on 24 April 1993.
 Promotion finally came in 1993–94, as Naylor's goals helped to assure Alex of the third automatic promotion place.
+However, he looked for a move away after only being offered a £50-per-week pay rise on his new contract.